dl5dla/T1-Interface-for-IC-705/README.md

  Matthew Robinson (VK6MR) https://zensunni.org/blog/2011/01/19/arduino-elecraft-t1-interface/
  for controlling the T1 by means of an ardunio.<br>

-Need for improvement:<br>
 The code for controlling the T1 includes some delay() statements, which block the bluetooth communication for a while.
 This leads to error messages "esp_spp_cb(): RX Full!
 Discarding 22 bytes" within the PlatformIO console.
-Although it seems to have no impact to the correct function, it should be solved later on.<br>
+To avoid those errors, one can change the rx buffer size in the BluetoothSerial library:

+In BluetoothSerial.cpp change

+#define RX_QUEUE_SIZE 512
+to
+#define RX_QUEUE_SIZE 2046